APTrust/dart/README_Dart3.md

 Note that when you build a release, you should get rid of the `replace` and point to a specific build of Dart Runner.

-## Building

-To build a redistributable, production mode package, use `wails build -tags release`.

-For more on build options, see https://wails.io/docs/guides/manual-builds/.
-Also note that the build system (and many other things) will be changing in Wails 3.
-See https://v3alpha.wails.io/whats-new/ for details.

-At the moment, we need to build the Wails app on each platform and architecture separately.
-This means we build Windows amd64 on a Windows amd64 machine, Linux amd64 on a Linux amd64 box, etc. Once we have CI/CD set up in GitLab, we should be able to do cross-platform builds using a method like the one described here: https://wails.io/docs/guides/crossplatform-build/

 ## Testing